Artificial intelligence and machine learning for recruiters

 How can AI and machine learning help?

 Applications can be programmed to sift through resumes, candidate profiles, and applicant data to aggregate a list of the most-qualified candidates.
 It can also manage blind hiring efforts for building more diverse teams.
-All the recruiter would have to do is set the search parameters (education, experience, skills, etc.) and let the hype-fast technology do the rest.
+All the recruiter would have to do is set the search parameters (education, experience, skills, and so on) and let the hype-fast technology do the rest.
 But any real hiring manager or recruiter knows it’s not that easy.

 At its best, ML is being taught to form opinions, and those opinions are optimized to be good at predicting future events based on past events.
 Talent, by nature, is fluid with unique characteristics or, “features,” as they are called in the ML world, that simply aren’t recorded in the resume or job description.